 It is best to file the complaint as soon as possible after the violation.
 As time passes, records may get lost and witnesses’ memories may fade.
 You also may want to preserve your right to file a lawsuit if the matter is not resolved by the complaint process.
 The time limits for filing a lawsuit are not the same as the time limits for filing a complaint.
 Therefore, you should allow enough time to complete the complaint process and still be able to file a lawsuit if you need to.
 Time limits for court filings are discussed in Filing a Wage Lawsuit in State or Federal Court.

 Complaints for minimum wage and overtime violations under the WOWA must be filed within three years of the violation.
 Complaints for unpaid paychecks, improper deductions, and problems with fringe benefits under the PWFBA must be filed within 12 months of the violation.
 Complaints for discrimination or retaliation as a result of filing a complaint based on violations of both laws must be filed within 30 days of the discrimination.
-Complaints for the nonpayment of prevailing wages must be filed within three years of the violation.

 There are no costs or fees for filing a complaint with the Wage and Hour Program.